Jaduguda uranium mine: Geography

 The Jaduguda uranium mine is an underground mining mine located in the Purbi Singhbhum district of Jharkhand.
-The mine is located at least 640 meters below the earth's surface and is accessible by a 5-meter diameter vertical shaft.
+The mine is located at least 640 meters below the Earth's surface and is accessible by a 5-meter diameter vertical shaft.

 Uranium purification plant

-A uranium purification plant is usually located close to the mine as uranium ore is converted here to yellow cake.
+A uranium purification plant is usually located close to the mine as uranium ore is converted here to yellowcake.
 According to Department of Atomic Energy, the ore extracted from this mine is of 0.065 grade, which means that the plant needs to process 1000 kg of ore to extract 65 grams of usable uranium.

 After the ore is crushed and ground in the Mill House, it goes to the Chemical House for mineral extraction and purification.
 The plant processes 2,190 tonnes of uranium ore per day.

 After purification of the ore, yellow cake is shipped by heavy-duty vehicles to the Nuclear Fuel Complex in Hyderabad, Telangana, which is over 1200 km away from plant.